Feature-Interesting-Facts-About-Mars-You-Need-to-Know

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

-We’ve come to the final inner planet, the last of the rocky ones before we reach the asteroid belt.
 Mars, named for the Roman god of war, is one of the few planets we can see unassisted from Earth.
+It has long been a main subject of science-fiction novels, and some people believe humans could live on it — although that step requires significantly more research and technological advancements to achieve safely.
 Here are some interesting facts about Mars that you need to know.

 Mars really stands out, and not just because of its red color.
-Here are some planet Mars facts to pique your curiosity.
+Here’s some Mars information to pique your curiosity.

 1. Mars Has the Tallest Mountain in the Solar System